leetfin/redventure/guide.md

 # Adventure

-In this RPG cog originally by locastan - TrustyJAID, Draper, and myself have crafted a fun idle game you can play with the members of your servers.
+In this RPG cog originally by locastan - TrustyJAID, Draper, and aikaterna have crafted a fun idle game you can play with the members of your servers.

 ## Basic Usage